 Student Requirements When Returning from Leave of Absence: Any BSN student who completed a background check through Castle Branch but had a break in enrollment, including a deferral or leave of absence, must complete a new background check no more than 30 days prior to return.
-See Education Counselor for direction on what requirements need to be completed.
+Check with the Undergraduate Program Coordinator for direction on what requirements need to be completed.